amchau/ansible-centos7-kubespray/README.md

 # ansible-ubuntu-kubespray

-Ansible playbook to configure prerequisites for Kubespray on CentOS7
+Ansible playbook to configure prerequisites for Kubespray on Ubuntu

-Prerequisites for the CentOS7 machines:
+Prerequisites for the Ubuntu machines:
-* SSH access using password with a user who has root permissions (centos in example)
+* SSH access using password with a user who has root permissions (ubuntu in example)
 * A public key generated on your local machine

 This playbook will: